top of page

 Is it that time already??

-Apparently it can (see here) so we've been taking a look, seeing what is about and planning ahead.
-DarkChat will be attending yet again to review the Fringe this year, what should we go and see?
+We'll keep looking (and changing our minds) as the shows keep coming, you can also look too (see here), see what is about and plan ahead.
+DarkChat will of course be back to review the Fringe this year, what should we go and see?

 See you there!